-3. For the PID control system of figure 2, find the forward path transfer function $q(s)/E_P(s)$ in general.
+3. For the PID control system of figure 2, find the forward path transfer function $\theta(s)/E_P(s)$ in general.

-4. For the PID control system of figure 2, find the closed-loop transfer function $q(s)/q_d(s)$ both in general and with motor parameters substituted.
+4. For the PID control system of figure 2, find the closed-loop transfer function $\theta(s)/\theta_d(s)$ both in general and with motor parameters substituted.

-5. Note that with three controller gains (K_v, K_P, and K_I) in the characteristic polynomial, there is a lot of flexibility for pole placement.
+5. Note that with three controller gains (K_V, K_P, and K1) in the characteristic polynomial, there is a lot of flexibility for pole placement.
 The problem becomes how to place them for stability and desired performance.
-Luckily, in the past two labs we have performed proportional velocity control and proportional position control which are essentially the derivative (K_v) and proportional (K_P) terms in the PID controller.
-Choose K_v to be a good gain value from lab 4 and K_P to be a good gain value from lab 5 as starting points.
-Check that these gains will yield a stable system and find a range for K_I that ensures stability by utilizing a Routh array.
+Luckily, in the past two labs we have performed proportional velocity control and proportional position control, which are essentially the derivative (K_V) and proportional (K_P) terms in the PID controller.
+Choose K_V to be a good gain value from lab 4 and K_P to be a good gain value from lab 5 as starting points.
+Check that these gains will yield a stable system and find a range for K1 that ensures stability (matlab can be used to determine this by viewing or plotting poles, see lab6.m located in the network directory N:/ee443l/Lab 6/ for example).